Financial Aid

 Trinity Bible College & Graduate School offers a variety of scholarships to full-time, traditional undergraduate students in an effort to provide a more affordable education.

 To be eligible for any Trinity Bible College & Graduate School scholarship, all students must be admitted to Trinity as full-time students and must remain in good standing in academic, student account, and student conduct records.
-It is recommended that students file a FAFSA each year and submit all required documents.
+It is required that students file a FAFSA each year and submit all required documents.
 Any federal or state grants will be subtracted from the cost of tuition before Trinity scholarships are applied.
 All Trinity Scholarships are on tuition only.

 All room, board, and fees will be covered by federal student loans, outside funding, or personal finances.